-Advancing Racial Equity in the South Through Research and Impact Litigation
+Advancing Racial Justice in the South Through Advocacy, Research, and Impact Litigation

-At the conclusion of the fellowship, each fellow will produce a report or project describing the progress made on a key education equity issue as a result of their contributions.
+At the conclusion of the fellowship, each fellow produces a report or project describing progress made on a key education civil rights issue as a result of their contributions.

 “Lynn Walker Huntley’s vision, tenacity, and humanity showed all of us working at the Legal Defense Fund how to advocate for clients.
 She made sure that the journey to assure quality education without regard to race, wealth or zip code was generational work.”

 – Deval Patrick, Former Governor of the Commonwealth of Massachusetts